8navid/nlp_ner_rb/README.md

 This repository compares **rule-based SQL-like queries** with **spaCy v3.2's default transition-based NER architecture** (`MultiHashEmbed` token encoder → 4-layer `MaxoutWindowEncoder` CNN with residual connections → stack/buffer parser predicting BILUO actions), trained from scratch without pre-trained embeddings on manually annotated clinical notes, to extract four patient characteristics: **language barrier**, **living alone**, **cognitive frailty**, and **non-adherence**.
 Evaluation uses recall, specificity, precision, NPV, and F1-score on held-out test and validation sets.

 ---
+## Data Source

+The synthetic clinical notes used in this repository(dataset.json) were generated with the assistance of **DeepSeek AI** for educational and research purposes.

 ## Data Format

-Each entry in `dataset_with_entities.json` contains a clinical note, binary labels, and character-level entity span annotations:
+Each entry in `dataset.json` contains a clinical note, binary labels, and character-level entity span annotations:

 ```json
 {